-The California Gold Coast chapter of the Public Relations Society of America is offering two scholarships to recognize outstanding individual college students who are committed to studying communication or public relations in the Tri-Counties area.
-The group will award two $500 scholarships in early 2019.
+The California Gold Coast chapter of the Public Relations Society of America offers two scholarships to recognize outstanding individual college students who are committed to studying communication or public relations in the Tri-Counties area.
+The group will awards two $500 scholarships every year.

 “We believe that academic endeavors are essential for individuals to reach their full potential.
 For that reason, our chapter is encouraging students to attend a four-year institution and reach higher educational achievement,” said PRSA California Gold Coast Chapter President and Scholarship Committee Chair Nancy Mayerson.

 The chapter raised funds for the scholarships through program meeting fees and sponsorships, and hopes to grow the scholarship fund as the chapter grows.